Edmontosaurus mummy AMNH 5060: Discovery

 Imagine the feeling that crept over me when I realized that here for the first time a skeleton of a dinosaur had been discovered wrapped in its skin.
 That was a sleepless night for me.

-When Sternberg finally returned at the fifth day, George and Levi had run out of food, and had eaten only potatoes for the last two days.
+When Sternberg finally returned at the fifth day, George and Levi had run out of food, and had only eaten potatoes for the previous two days.
 Nevertheless, they had exposed the skeleton; the dig measured 3.6 m in width, 4.5 m in length and 3 m in depth.

 When paleontologist Henry Fairfield Osborn, manager of the American Museum of Natural History, learned about the new find, he immediately sent staff member and paleontologist Albert Thomson, to attempt to secure it for the museum.
-Osborn knew about the agreement between Sternberg and the British Museum, which gave the latter rights to acquire any of the finds; he appealed to Sternberg's patriotism and promised permanent exhibition of the fossil.
+Osborn knew about the agreement between Sternberg and the Natural History Museum, London, which gave the latter rights to acquire any of the finds; he appealed to Sternberg's patriotism and promised permanent exhibition of the fossil.
 When Thomson arrived, he was unable to evaluate the fossil as it had already been wrapped in burlap and shellac for transport, yet the asking price of $2,000 was high.
-On the same day as Thomson, William Jacob Holland, director of the Carnegie Museum of Natural History, arrived at Lusk.
+On the same day as Thomson, William Holland, director of the Carnegie Museum of Natural History, arrived at Lusk.
 Osborn, now worried about losing his opportunity, quickly acquired the specimen for an unknown sum.

 At the American Museum, preparation of the skin impressions was completed by preparator Otto Falkenbach.
 Subsequently, the mummy was scientifically described by Osborn himself and the famous paleontologist Barnum Brown in three articles published in 1911 and 1912, and afterwards was put on display.
 In the exhibition, the mummy, protected by a glass showcase, is shown lying on its back as it was discovered; the museum decided not to restore missing parts.
 Today, the mummy is regarded as one of the museum's most important fossils.
 It is cataloged under the specimen number AMNH 5060.